AMPI failure with migration under Cray compiler due to tcmalloc bugs or incompatibility

-#2 Updated by Nikhil Jain over 5 years ago
+#2 Updated by Nikhil Jain almost 6 years ago

 .Seem like isomalloc and tcmalloc dont like each other.
 A hack for now is to install malloc outside charm, force them to use dl* names, and link them using dlsym.
 Nothing else seems to be working.
 Steps-

 1. Download ptmalloc and install a threadsafe version with dl* function naming enabled.

 3. Compile you code with additional LDOPTS="-L/u/staff/nikhilj/installs/ptmalloc3 -lptmalloc3 -lpthread -Wl,-rpath=/u/staff/nikhilj/installs/ptmalloc3" with os-isomalloc.

 #3 Updated by Phil Miller about 6 years ago

 Per https://bluewaters.ncsa.illinois.edu/known-issues tcmalloc is known to be problematic on BW:

 TCMALLOC: Codes may crash in tcmalloc.
 Cray is working on fixing these.
 In the mean time, use the flag "-hsystem_alloc" to avoid linking in tcmalloc.
 Using this flag may result in a new set of problems.
 So use it with caution.
 Continue to open bugs on Jira if you see problems with tcmalloc.

 So, it's not just us or isomalloc's problem.